bozsahin/thebench/README.md

 # TheBench

-This is a tool to study natural language structures by writing natural language grammars.
-It is for writing, assessing and comparing grammars, for typology and for fine-tuning of grammars.
+This is a tool to study natural language structures.
+It is for writing, assessing and comparing monadic categorial grammars, for typology and for fine-tuning of grammar models.

 It uses two command relations for every element of grammar, one on syntactic command, one on semantic command.
 All intra- and cross-linguistic variation is claimed to arise from their local interaction.